thycotic/ss-docs/discovery/how-discovery-works/index.md

 1. The Find Local Accounts scanner (using the File Load Discovery base scanner) examines OUs from its Organizational Unit input template via LDAP and creates a list of all AD admin accounts with which it populates its Active Directory Account output template.
 This is the list of discovered admin accounts.

 1. The Find Dependencies scanner (using the Windows Discovery base scanner) examines a list of machines from its Windows computer input template using various technologies.
 For example, applications pools use Microsoft Web Administration (WMA) or, failing that, Windows Management Instrumentation (WMI).
-Services use WMI, and scheduled tasks use Windows' task scheduler interfaces.
+Services use WMI, and scheduled tasks use Windows’ task scheduler interfaces.
 The Find Dependencies scanner can return any number of output templates as desired.
 These include: Com+ Application, Computer Dependency (Basic), PS Dependency, Remote File, SQL Dependency (Basic), SSH Dependency (Basic), SSH Key Rotation Dependency, Windows Application Pool, Windows Scheduled Task, and Windows Service.

 The discovered dependencies for local accounts are displayed at **Admin \> Discovery \> Discovery Network View \> Local Accounts**.
 Returned accounts for AD users are displayed at  **Admin \> Discovery \> Discovery Network View \> Domain \> Cloud Accounts**.